 Too many founders spend too much time meeting people that don't provide value.
 In theory, networking should be a way to grow your business, but going to an event just to hand out business cards and get loads back is probably not the best way to target future customers or new talent.

-– Pricing, Investors, and Partnerships –
+- Pricing, Investors, and corporate Partnerships -

 Pricing your product shouldn't be an afterthought, its what ends up getting you profit.
 And by establishing a relationship with partners or investors can grow your startup.

-29. Neglecting an in-depth financial plan
+29. Neglecting an in-depth financial planning and analysis

 30. Accepting bad deals from bad investors